koumay/syrianarchive-investigations/investigations/Harasta.md

 ![harasta10](/assets/harasta14.png)

-Which confirms that the above videos was taken in 28 January.
+Which confirms that the above videos were taken in 28 January.

 ## The weapons used